 I believe mastering is a very important and often misunderstood step in producing an album.
 Often, because of the cost, independent artists and labels skimp on mastering, but I believe high quality mastering should be affordable to everybody.
 Mastering is all I do, and it's great that I get to listen to a lot of interesting music before everyone else (which is my secret guilty pleasure.

-To me, the most important tool to being a great mastering engineer is a good set of ears and experience, I try to hear and correct the slightest deviation in tone, balance, or wavelength, so that your tracks sound great everywhere.
+To me, the two most important tools for a great mastering engineer is a good set of ears and tons of experience listening.
+I try to hear and correct the slightest deviation in tone, balance, or wavelength, so that your tracks sound great everywhere.
 For me, a simple and accurate tool set helps me get the exact sound I want reliably and efficiently.
 This is why I have carefully chosen top quality gear to outfit my studio.

 I was born and raised in Seattle Washington and lived there for over 40yrs.
 I’ve spent the last two years traveling the country and have started to settle in the Appalachian mountains (just outside Asheville NC) Making and recording music is very important to me — I have been playing, making, sampling, mixing and synthesizing music for all my life.
 Music has been and always will be a driving force in me and my family's lives.
 I received my BFA from the University of Washington in Digital Signal Processing and Music Composition in 1997.
 Audio and CD Mastering became a fulltime and focused endeavor in 2001.
 In addition to a minor obsession with buying and selling gear on a regular basis, and riding my bike around town, I've had releases of my own music as effacer on Asthmatic Kitty Records, audiobulb, Kikapu, and panicRecordings, and as fell on en:peg digital, Neo Ouija, and Papergoose records.